unifhy-org/unifhy/docs/_doc_src/contributors/preparation.rst

 and one for its *units* (and one for its *frequency* if *kind* is *climatologic*).
 All other items in the component definition must feature at least a *units* metadata item, and an optional *description* metadata item is strongly encouraged.
-An optional *divisions* item exist in the `_states_info` dictionary, where its expected value is an integer: by default its value is 1, indicating the state is a scalar, if its value is greater than 1, it indicates the state is a vector, and its value is
+An optional *divisions* item exists for the `_states_info` dictionary, where its expected value is an integer: by default its value is 1, indicating the state is a scalar, if its value is greater than 1, it indicates the state is a vector, and its value is